-Other liabilities consist of derivative liabilities (see Note 12), a payable to AIG related to an AIG sponsored pension plan (see Note 11), deposit liabilities, post-retirement benefits payable, management expenses payable, salaries payable and other payables.
+Other liabilities consist of derivative liabilities (see Note 12), deposit liabilities, post-retirement benefits payable, management expenses payable, salaries payable and other payables.

 Payroll liabilities: We are the global employment company for AIG employees working outside of their home country on assignment.
 We act as a payroll agent for affiliates of AIG.
-We incurred payroll costs on behalf of certain affiliated companies of \$46 million and \$58 million in 2021 and 2020, respectively.
+We incurred payroll costs on behalf of certain affiliated companies of \$35 million and \$46 million in 2022 and 2021, respectively.
 Such amounts were reimbursed by the affiliated companies.
 Payroll liabilities are included in Other liabilities.

-Foreign currency: Financial statement accounts expressed in foreign currencies are translated into US dollars.
-Functional currency assets and liabilities are translated into US dollars generally using rates of exchange prevailing at the balance sheet date and the related translation adjustments are recorded as a separate component of Accumulated other comprehensive income (loss), net of any related taxes, in Total shareholder's equity.
+Foreign currency: Financial statement accounts expressed in foreign currencies are translated into U.S. dollars.
+Functional currency assets and liabilities are translated into U.S. dollars generally using rates of exchange prevailing at the balance sheet date and the related translation adjustments are recorded as a separate component of Accumulated other comprehensive income (loss), net of any related taxes, in Total shareholder's equity.
 Income statement accounts expressed in functional currencies are translated using average exchange rates during the period.
 Financial statement accounts expressed in currencies other than the functional currency of a consolidated entity are remeasured into that entity's functional currency resulting in exchange gains or losses recorded in income.

-ACCOUNTING STANDARDS ADOPTED DURING 2021
+ACCOUNTING STANDARDS ADOPTED